-Pack in whole grains and legumes with this healthy, easy side dish that’s full of flavor!
-These lentils and rice cook together in one pot, and feed a crowd.
+Packed with whole grains and legumes this One Pot Lentils and Rice is a healthy, easy side dish that’s full of flavor!
+The lentils and rice cook together in one pot, and feed a crowd.

-We don’t want to get all sensational here, but… Lentils have superpowers.
+We don’t want to get all sensational here, but… lentils are a bit of a hidden secret.
 These humble legumes, packed with protein, fiber, iron, vitamins, and minerals, can benefit our health at every age and stage.
 (Even babies love lentils!)
 And with a little care in the preparation, they taste great, too!

 We want our kids to eat All The Lentils.
 And with this tasty one pot lentils and rice recipe, they’ll want to eat All The Lentils, too.